A keen interest in sport and strong leadership and organisational skills are essential.

 - Sports governing bodies and councils.

-Vacancies are advertised by careers services, in local, regional and national newspapers and in relevant publications such as Leisure Management and Leisure Week and their websites.
+Vacancies are advertised by careers services, and in relevant publications such as Leisure Management and Leisure Week and their websites.
 You'll also find opportunities in vacancy lists produced by sports bodies such as the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).

 Relevant work experience is essential, and can be gained via seasonal vacation employment, or by working as a volunteer or paid assistant in a leisure or sports centre.